-Cruise tourism encompasses all faces of the tourism industry; accommodation, transportation, hospitality and attractions.
+Cruise tourism is essentially a form of enclave tourism and it encompasses all faces of the tourism industry- accommodation, transportation, hospitality and attractions.
 Cruising has become the fastest growing segment in the travel industry across the world and it’s no surprise with the wide variety of cruises on offer nowadays.

 What is cruise tourism?